The Lizzie McGuire Movie: Production

 The film, produced by Stan Rogow, was directed by Jim Fall from a screenplay by Susan Estelle Jansen, Ed Decter and John J. Strauss.
 It was filmed on location in Rome, Italy in the fall of 2002, with some additional scenes shot in Vancouver, Canada.
 Most of the series characters reprised their roles, except for Lalaine (Miranda Sanchez), who left the series late in the second season to film the Disney Channel original movie You Wish!
 In the movie, her character is said to be on vacation with her family in Mexico City.
 During an interview with HuffPost in 2015, Lalaine said she was too busy doing work outside of Lizzie McGuire to participate in the film.
 However, according to the 2024 book Disney High: The Untold Story of the Rise and Fall of Disney Channel's Tween Empire, her departure was less than amicable; Lalaine and Duff had a quarrel in the final season of the television series, which led to Lalaine being let go early from her contract.
-"I don't believe that Hilary wanted her to be part of the movie," Lizzie McGuire casting director Robin Lippin said.
-"It probably would have been uncomfortable for both of them."
+Lizzie McGuire casting director Robin Lippin said, "I don't believe that Hilary wanted her to be part of the movie.
+It probably would have been uncomfortable for both of them."
 Additionally, the characters Claire Miller, Larry Tudgeman, and Lanny Onassis were absent from the film.

 Fall, an openly gay filmmaker, had previously directed the R-rated film Trick, after which he began pitching and searching gay-related projects in Hollywood.
 He found that the script for The Lizzie McGuire Movie had some similarities with this earlier film: "Both movies end in a kiss, both movies have musical numbers, [and] both movies have cute boys."
 Disney wanted the film to feel and look different from the show it is based on, and supported many of Fall's ideas, including the suggestion to shoot in widescreen.

 New York's Tapehouse Toons again handled the animation sequences involving Lizzie's cartoon alter ego, just like in the television show.
 This marked their first time working on a feature film, after being approached by Disney, who normally handled these type of projects at their in-house animation studio.
-Tapehouse had to hire 15 additional people for the task of completing the film, thus expanding their "core group" of five employees.
+Tapehouse had to hire 15 additional people for the task of completing the film, thus expanding their core group of five employees.